 When it comes to the popularity of kernel-level anti-cheat software, the bluntly named Easy Anti-Cheat by Epic Games is the most popular.
 It can be found in 137 games and includes some of the most popular games like Fortnite and Apex Legends.

 You might remember PunkBuster from way back when some of us were playing Battlefield on GameSpy servers.
 It has had its share of controversy in its days and has dropped in popularity since then.
-That said it’s still bundled in more games than BattlEye, another emerging software, at 52 versus 41.
+That said, it’s still bundled in more games than BattlEye, another emerging software, at 52 versus 41.

 nProtect GameGuard is popular in the Korean gaming market.
 The developer INCA Internet states upwards of 330 games use it; however, this is difficult to verify as no specific game information is provided.
 So far we have accounted for 15.
 XIGNCODE3 with 43 games is mostly in titles made by Korean developers.
 The most obscure third-party kernel-level anti-cheat software is EQU8 and mhyprot2 with five and two games respectively.